-In my first Holy Yoga class, I expected a little Holy and a lot of yoga.
+In my first Christ-Centered Yoga class, I expected a little Jesus and a lot of yoga.
 Or at least that’s all I wanted since I felt like my life was falling apart (read more here).
 I had lost sight of God and in the chaos had let go of hope and picked up anger.
 My body and soul were exhausted.

 I saw a flyer for a Christian Yoga retreat called Legacy of Love.
-(Side Note: It’s happening again this year Aug.
-23-25.
-Registration is OPEN!)
 It caught my attention because I had been practicing yoga for years and thought,

 “Hmm, yoga is good for my mind and body.
 I could use the time to get away and find some peace.”